Welcome to chadtennant.com, and I’m happy you’re here. My aim is to help you:

 - Develop amazing WordPress sites that attract traffic, subscribers, conversions, and more

 I know it’s a tall order, but I’m up for the task.

 When I was in my early twenties, I remember saying to myself that I would never work for someone else.
 The idea of working for someone else’s dream and nest egg didn’t sit well with me.
 However, my initial steps to gain work experience led me to just that, working for “the man” from nine to five.
 I worked for a couple of investment firms before changing industries.
-Each job paid more than the previous and came with more benefits (and responsibilities).
-Who cared if upper management spoiled themselves day after day, my salary and career prospects were promising or so I thought.
+Each job I got paid more than the previous and came with more benefits and responsibilities.
+Who cared if upper management spoiled and praised themselves, my salary and career prospects were promising or so I thought.

 The Bitter Truth

 My experiences as an employee started to sour about three years into the last company I worked.
-I could write a novel about why and the many observations I made, but here are just a few of the highlights (lowlights):
+I could write a novel about why and the many observations I made, but here are a few of the highlights (low points):

 - I wasn’t in full control of my career prospects, lifestyle, and income potential.
 These critical factors were highly influenced by my bosses, their bosses, human resources, company politics, and so forth.
-None of these parties were any more qualified than me to control my work experience and following their directions led to disappointing outcomes.
+None of these parties were any more qualified than me to determine my career path and following their directions led to disappointing outcomes.
 Also, I likely received a lower salary than my colleagues due to my race and height (FYI – I’m 5,8).
-North America offers many wonderful opportunities, but being a minority in the workplace has its wealth equality drawbacks.
+North America offers many wonderful opportunities, but being a minority has its wealth and income equality drawbacks.

 - Merit can play a large or small role depending on the company.
 It plays a lesser role in highly political and complacent work environments where it’s more about whose ass you kiss rather than what you achieve.
 People of a certain ilk were likely to get higher paying frontline positions whereas those of a different ilk (the group I fit into apparently) were often limited to support and back office roles.
 Suffice it to say, many colleague promotions left me scratching my head and disheartened.